FunForks/Merge_Conflict/README.md

     origin/main
     ```
     Note that the `dev` branch was not visible when you ran `git remote -v`, because you had not yet checked it out locally.
+13. Checkout the `dev` branch so that it is available locally: `git checkout dev`
-13. Create a new branch with a name that describes the feature that you are planning to work on.
+14. Create a new branch with a name that describes the feature that you are planning to work on.
 You can give this branch any name you like but make sure that it is descriptive of the changes that you plan to make.
 I'll call it `bug-fix`.
-Base this on the current `dev` branch:
+This will be based on your  current `dev` branch:

    `git checkout -b bug-fix dev`

 __This command says: "`git`, please `checkout` a new `-b`ranch called `bug-fix` and copy the current contents of the `dev` branch into it, as the starting point"._

 6. As the owner did above, make some changes to your local fork.
-You want to ensure that you generate a merge conflict later, so make sure that your changes are different.
+You want to ensure that you generate a merge conflict later, so make sure that your changes are different from the owner's, but that some of them affect the same lines.
 For example:
-   * To "fix" the bug, remove the style, edit the text to...
+   * To "fix" the bug, remove the `<p>` and the `span` tags along with the style.
+In other words, edit the text to...
      ```
-     <p>There is no bug in this file</p>
+     There is no bug in this file.
      ```
    * Leave the banner image as it is
    * Change the header